liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 duration: 90 minutes
 ---

+### Learning Objectives:

+* Understand workflow of PacBio WDL WGS Variant Pipeline
+* Understand key steps and main outputs of the pipeline
+* Understand how to prepare input (JSON) file and miniwdl configuration files for running the pipeline using Slurm job management system (JMS) on a high-performing computer (HPC)

 - [Workflow of PacBio WDL WGS Variant Analysis Pipeline](#workflow-of-pacbio-wdl-wgs-variant-analysis-pipeline)
 - [Understanding the demo dataset](#understanding-the-demo-dataset)
 	- [Downsampling](#downsampling)